nikitasingh2001/Microsoft-Engage-Project-Teams-Clone/README.md

 Use this command to run the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view running app it in the browser.
 The page will reload if you make edits.<br />

+### If you want to know in detail visit `MS-Teams Chat App` Folder or you can visit my git hub repository https://github.com/nikitasingh2001/MSTeamsChatApp